microsoft/PartnerResources/_docs/Security/Security Copilot.md

 ### Architecture

 Security Copilot runs on Microsoft Security and privacy-compliant hyperscale infrastructure.
 The unique foundation leverages the full benefit of Azure, and our cyber-trained model creates a learning system that has a set of security-specific skills that are constantly growing.

-Combine that with Microsoft’s evergreen global threat intelligence and Security Copilot’s end-to-end integration and tooling and we can change the equation.

 ## Community Resources